Meaningful Work

 Positions follow a typical school year schedule from mid-August through early June.
 All staff enjoy traditional school holidays and a paid summer break.
 Compensation starts at $40,000/year plus a comprehensive benefits package and a fun and engaging work environment with opportunities for growth.
 If you have a passion for experiential/adventure education, a desire to make a difference, and are ready to work collaboratively to shape the lives every student, learn more at YellowBreeches.org.

 Join a creative, fun, and passionate team!
-YBEC is currently accepting applications for the 2025-26 school year.
+YBEC is currently accepting applications for the 2026-27 school year (mid-season contracts available).

 View contact and address information View Google Map & Get Directions View Facebook Page Watch YouTube Videos